Cobrettie/notes/topics/javascript.md

 ## 'this' in JavaScript

+- used in many languages
+-
-- 'this' is a pointer to an Object
+- points to an object
+- gives you the object's context

 ## Prototypes in Javascript